liuhaumin/LeadsheetArrangement/README.md

     * Note that song_name.midi should be in C key and two tracks(melody and chord)
 3. Back to folder (./preprocessing/)
 4. Run pianoroll_mysong.ipynb
-    * Remember to change the filenames in code lines into "song_name"
+    * Remember to change filenames in code lines into "song_name"
     * Output files will be stored in folder(./data/chord_roll/val/)with name as "x_bar_chroma_song_name.npy" and "y_bar_chroma_song_name.npy"

 ### Step 1: Loading the data
 1. Open file store_sa.py
-2. Turn the name in code line # 36 into your file name, i.e. ('y_bar_chroma_song_name.npy')
+2. Turn filename in code line # 36 into your filename, i.e. ('y_bar_chroma_song_name.npy')
 3. Load the data by running store_sa.py

 ### Step 2: adjust training or testing modes in main.py